 You’ve booked the date, and paid the deposit.
 Congrats, the first big hurdles are finally done!
-You’re officially on the calendar for a beautiful family portrait session.
+You’re officially on the calendar for a beautiful portrait session.
 Here’s a comprehensive checklist that will walk you through every step of the portrait process to help you feel confident and prepared for your session.
-A family photo shoot is just another opportunity to spend time together as a family.
 If you have any additional questions please send me a note!
-I’d be delighted to hear from you, or provide any other family photo shoot advice that would be useful.
+I’d be delighted to hear from you, or provide any other photo shoot advice that would be useful.

 THINGS TO DO BEFORE YOUR SESSION

-• Plan your outfits at least a week in advance—don’t wait ‘til the last day, trust me!
+• Plan your outfits at least a week in advance — don’t wait until the last day, trust me!
 You want to wake up feeling relaxed and prepared, so plan these details out early.
 I will send you a Wardrobe Guide – with links to purchase items to make it even easier.
 Feel free to text me photos of your wardrobe if you’re having a hard time choosing!
 I’m happy to help.

 • Prepare your kids (and husband!) with laid-back, low-key references to let them know what’s happening.
 Tell them you will be “hanging out with our friend Jess on Saturday!” or “going to the park to play!” and keep things fun, lighthearted, and casual.
 (Families have shared that this tip is especially helpful if they have a particularly shy child.)

 • Brainstorm about specific props, mementos, or special types of images you want captured.
 Some families bring heirloom quilts, a special stuffed animal, an embroidered keepsake, etc. Some families know they want a very specific type of photograph taken.
 If you have these preferences, be sure to brainstorm them in advance and let me know as well!

 • Review all the things I emailed you: links to blog posts, this Session Guide, and Session Wardrobe Guide.
 These are all very important because they are full of tips and information that is very useful!